SIC-POVMs and orders of real quadratic fields: Weyl--Heisenberg SICs

-There are a few small dimensions where this conjecture has been proved rigorously, including $d \in \{1,2,4,5\}$.
-In higher dimensions, up to at least $d=90$, it is supported by non-rigorous evidence given by numerical optimization routines repeatedly returning the same SICs \cite{scott1,scott2}.
-In dimension $3$, there is a one-parameter family of inequivalent Weyl--Heisenberg SICs giving uncountably many distinct scalar-equivalence classes of SICs.
+There are a few small dimensions where this conjecture has been proved rigorously, including $d \in \{1,2,4,5,6\}$.
+The cases $d = 1,2$ may be done by hand; the cases $d=4,5,6$ have been handled by computer using Gr\"{o}bner bases \cite[unpublished]{grasslpersonal2}.
+In higher dimensions, up to at least $d=50$, it is supported by non-rigorous evidence given by numerical optimization routines repeatedly returning the same SICs \cite{scott1,scott2}; see \Cref{table:classgroup-1CC}.
+In dimension $3$, there is a one-parameter family of inequivalent Weyl--Heisenberg SICs.

-A closely related conjecture is stated in Waldron \cite[Sec.~14.27]{waldron18}: {\em The (real) algebraic variety of (normalized Weyl--Heisenberg) SIC fiducials is zero-dimensional, except for $d=3$, where it is one-dimensional.} This conjecture implies \Cref{conj:WHB}; it is equivalent if one takes ``dimension'' to mean ``real dimension'' (i.e., dimension of the Zariski closure) and is a stronger conjecture if one takes ``dimension'' to mean ``dimension of the complex variety defined by the same equations.''
-Resolving \Cref{conj:WHB} or Waldron's conjecture in general (and specifically even for $n=6$) is an interesting open problem in optimization and real algebraic geometry.